Skip to main content

 How to quit Zyn?

-Quitting oral nicotine pouches like Zyn can be challenging, and the high levels of nicotine in Zyn can lead to nicotine addiction.
-The good news is, you can quit Zyn with similar strategies used to quit other nicotine products.
+Quitting oral nicotine pouches like Zyn can be challenging, and the high levels of nicotine in these products can lead to nicotine addiction.
+The good news is, you can quit using oral nicotine pouches with similar strategies used to quit smoking and vaping.

-Read about how to quit Zyn and other oral nicotine pouches from EX, a proven-effective tobacco cessation program directed and funded by Truth Initiative.
+Read about how to quit Zyn and other oral nicotine pouches with EX Program, a digital quitting program developed by Truth Initiative with Mayo Clinic that can increase the odds of quitting by up to 40%.

 TAGS: Zyn